-Clients can earn staking rewards on just a few cryptocurrencies right now, including Ethereum, Solana and Tezos.
+Clients can earn staking rewards on just a few cryptocurrencies right now, including Ethereum, Solana and Polygon.
 The exchange handles the technical side of things and the extra coins – or fractions of them – are added to your account on a set schedule.

 The SEC’s lawsuit against Coinbase alleges it offered and sold unregistered securities as part of its staking program.
 The future of the staking program is unclear.

 Coinbase has really made strides in increasing its customer support.
 While it wasn’t that long ago that the only phone support you could receive was to lock down your account, now the crypto exchange offers 24/7 access to a live human, even if you have to run through a short gauntlet of automated voice prompts on the phone first.
 Still, it’s an improvement and notable in an industry where customer support has been an afterthought, if it’s been a thought at all.